sgavery/BEDMatrices.jl/README.md

 ```

 Note that `3.0` (or `0x03` in the previous example) currently is the
-default indicator for missing values; this will likely change.
-This is
+default indicator for missing values; this may change.
+This is set by
-set by `BEDMatrices.NA_byte`:
+`BEDMatrices.NA_byte`:

 ```julia
 julia> BEDMatrices.NA_byte